 This approach aligns perfectly with the goals of search engines.
 As Google's Search Liaison, Danny Sullivan, has consistently stated, the goal is to reward content made for people, not primarily for search engine manipulation.
 When a website dedicates itself to meeting user needs, it is essentially collaborating with search engines.
 This partnership yields stable and sustainable results: gradually improving organic rankings, growing brand credibility, and ultimately, a significant long-term return on investment (ROI).

-Common black hat SEO tactics include:
+Common quantity over quality tactics include:

-Keyword Stuffing: Unnaturally cramming a page with keywords.
+- Keyword Stuffing: Unnaturally cramming a page with keywords.

-Cloaking: Showing different content to search engine crawlers than to human users.
+- Cloaking: Showing different content to search engine crawlers than to human users.

-Hidden Text and Links: Using text the same color as the background or tiny font sizes to hide keywords.
+- Hidden Text and Links: Using text the same color as the background or tiny font sizes to hide keywords.

 C. The Strategic Choice: User-First vs. Algorithm-First